petrostrak/rusthoo/README.md

 # rusthoo
-A search engine in rust
+A local search engine in rust